abhatta4/abhatta4/README.md

 - 👋 Hi, I’m @abhatta4
-- 👀 I’m interested in Biophysics and computational genomics
+- 👀 I’m interested in Biophysics and computational biology
-- 🌱 I’m currently learning computational biology and bioinformatics
 - 💞️ I’m looking to collaborate on Bioinformatics projects

 - 😄 Pronouns: she/her